jashmenn/apriori/README.txt

   certain other items (bought certain other products, chose certain other options etc.).

-This ruby library provides a convenient way to use this algorithm from Ruby.
+This Ruby library provides a convenient way to use this algorithm from Ruby.

 Original Apriori C code by Christian Borgelt.